Digital Access Agreement

 Your continued use of the Account or Digital Services (each as defined in Schedule ‘A’), the selected account(s) (as defined in Schedule ‘B’) or any other service with us, acknowledges that you agree to and accept the new terms and conditions of the Agreement and all agreements related to the Account or service as amended, modified or replaced.

 The party(ies) to this Agreement has/have requested that this document be drawn up in English.
 Les parties ont demandé que ce contrat soit rédigé uniquement en anglais.

 This Agreement will be governed by and interpreted in accordance with the laws of the Province or Territory in which you live and the laws of Canada, as applicable.
 If you live outside of Canada, this Agreement will be governed by and interpreted in accordance with the laws of the Province of Ontario and Canada, as applicable.

-For any question or concern (including regarding a lost, stolen or compromised Card or compromised Card Number, Username or Electronic Signature; inquiring about fees, rates or services) please visit the Scotiabank branch nearest to you or call the numbers below:
+For any question or concern (including regarding a lost, stolen or compromised Card or compromised Card Number, Username or Authorization Credentials; inquiring about fees, rates or Digital Services) please visit the Scotiabank branch nearest to you or call the numbers below:

 Service in English 1-800-4SCOTIA (1-800-472-6842)

 Service en français 1-800-575-2424

 For Mobile Banking (including to notify us of a lost or stolen Mobile Device) please call 1-877-908-8866.